Contact Vodafone Customer Service

 Yes.
 To keep your old phone number, you need to request a PAC (Port Authorisation Code) from your current network provider.

-Once you have a valid PAC number, go to the ‘Transfer Form’ page on the Vodafone website and fill in your details.
-After this, Vodafone should attempt to transfer your number to your new Vodafone SIM card.
+Once you have a valid PAC number, go to the ‘Transfer Form’ page on their website and fill in your details.
+After this, they should attempt to transfer your number to your new SIM card.

 Please note: As PAC codes have an expiry date, it’s important to use your PAC code as soon as possible.

 I’m a Pay Monthly customer – how can I upgrade my contract?